-- Flatten the dough and add some cubes of butter, and roll up the dough.
+- Flatten the dough, add some butter cubes, and roll up the dough.

 - Knead until all the cubes are gone.
 Repeat until all the butter is added to the dough.

 - Keep kneading until all the butter is worked into the dough.
-It can get pretty messy, so use a plastic scraper to keep the mess contained.
+It can get messy, so use a plastic scraper to contain the mess.

 - Add the dough to a proofing container, put it somewhere warm and let it grow by 50%.

-- Mine took about 5 and a half hours, in my Brod & Taylor proofer set to 30°C/86°F.
+- Mine took about five and a half hours in my Brod & Taylor proofer set to 30°C/86°F.